 Among the many surprising stylistic combinations featured are Loie Fuller’s Serpentine Dance and Gret Palucca‘s performances.
 Using their body as a tool, they create abstract geometrical forms in space.
 Relying on a complex staging dispositive with colored light projections and on a dress made from bamboo stems to increase her stature, Loie Fuller’s body vanishes in colored fabric.
 Indeed, the undulatory lines and spirals she produces are mesmerizing.
 Similarly, Palucca’s geometrical minimal dances are inspired by Wassily Kandinsky’s drawings.
 In conclusion, the woman’s body that was once objectified is freed to produce forms.

 Abstraction and Textile

 By contrast, Harmony Hammond‘s wool paintings advocated the vision of a political abstraction.
-Indeed, her hybrid compositions made from paint and textile embody the bond uniting women belonging to feminist groups.
+Her hybrid compositions made from paint and textile embody the bond uniting women belonging to feminist groups.
 Thereby, her use of a traditional weaving method was an attempt to reconnect with an ancestral tradition of female creativity once only relegated to the rank of minor arts.